adafruit/pi_video_looper/README.md

  - tweaks to the install script (skip the build of hello_video by using (sudo ./install.sh no_hello_video))
  - cleanup of the directory structure
  - added enable.sh analogous to disable.sh
+ - added ntfs and exfat support for the usb drive

 #### new in v1.0.1:
  - reworked for python3